raneomik/sitemap-crawler/README.md

 ### Conf.yml file :

-the crawl.sh reads the conf.yml file, which has to have the following structure :
+the `crawler.sh` reads the conf.yml file, which has to have the following structure :

 ```yml
 websites: